model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 safe rust though.

-The second part relevant for the implementation is how we deal with the borrow checker.
-Postconditions (`ensures`) reference the arguments of the function, though don't modify them.
-However this is problematic even without modification if part of an input is borrowed mutably in the return value.
+The second part relevant for the implementation is how we deal with the borrow checker for postconditions.
+They reference the arguments of the function after the call which is problematic if part of an input is borrowed mutably in the return value.
 For instance the `Vec::split_at_mut` function does this and a sensible contract for it might look as follows:

 ```rs
 impl<T> Vec<T> {